Pamasi/Pamasi/README.md

 # Computer Engineer with a Passion for AI and Perception

 Welcome to my GitHub!
-I'm a computer engineering with a strong passion for artificial intelligence, especially in the realm of perception applications
+I'm a computer engineer with a strong passion for artificial intelligence, especially in the realm of perception applications

-## About Me

-I'm a computer engineer who has honed my skills through practical experience.
-I started my journey as UAV Perception Engineer for  night vision systems and later joined the Formula SAE competition as LiDAR Perception Engineer.
-All these experiences taught me the importance of real-world  AI applications and teamwork.

 ## Current Projects